 Safe Kids Dauphin County Coalition

-Penn State Children’s Hospital and Safe Kids Dauphin County Coalition is comprised of organizations in and around Dauphin County that are committed to improving the welfare and safety of children in our community.
+Penn State Health Children’s Hospital and Safe Kids Dauphin County Coalition is comprised of organizations in and around Dauphin County that are committed to improving the welfare and safety of children in our community.
 The members and partners of the Safe Kids Dauphin County Coalition include:

 - American Trauma Society